 Museopunks: The Complete Archive

-Museopunks is on indefinite hiatus.
+Museopunks is on hiatus.
 Between April 2013 and September 2014, Suse Cairns and I produced 18 episodes of Museopunks, a podcast for the progressive museum.
 During this time, we explored some of the sector’s most stimulating questions, institutions, and practices, with a focus on emergent, boundary-pushing work and ideas.
 Guests included Sree Sreenivasan (Metropolitan Museum of Art), Michael Edson (Smithsonian), Elizabeth Merritt (Centre for the Future of Museums), Sharna Jackson (Tate) and many more.
-The complete archive is here for posterity.
+The complete archive for Season One is here for posterity.
+We are currently working on Season Two.

 Episode 01 – Kick Out The Jams